PSTA Retired Transit Vehicles

 It’s not goodbye, it’s see you later…

 Welcome to the PSTA Retired Vehicles page.
 Here, I will showcase photos of the various vehicles that PSTA has retired from its fleet.
-Please keep in mind that this page only documents buses from 2001 through 2003, with some 2008 buses & the 2012 cutaway vans included.
+Please keep in mind that this page only documents standard buses from 2001 through 2008 (except the 2007 series buses, as most of those are still active), the 2003-series express coaches, the 2007 through 2009 replica trolley buses, & the 2012 cutaway vans.
 If you’d like to make a contribution, please feel free to contact me.

 In revenue service from 2001 until 2018